jun9303/jun9303.github.io/_pages/about_me.md

 ### FELLOWSHIPS

-- **Postdoctoral Fellowship** from *Center for Turbulence Research, Stanford University*, Oct.
+- **CTR Postdoctoral Fellowship** from *Center for Turbulence Research, Stanford University*, Oct.
 2024 - Sep.
 2025
   + Academic and financial supports for research on turbulence
 - **Departmental Graduate Fellowship** from *College of Engineering, University of California, Berkeley*, Aug.
 2023 - Dec.
 2023
   + Selective departmental award offering stipends with full tuition and fee waivers